A very special “Scenario Sprint”

 The pair of participants attending the Scenario Sprint from your school is up to you, but I would recommend that it include executives from among these three groups:

-• The school’s leadership team, i.e. senior decision makers with responsibility for strategy, financial performance, marketing, human resources, etc.
+The school’s leadership team, i.e. the senior decision makers jointly responsible for strategy, financial performance, marketing, human resources, etc.

 Secure Your Place